ynco32/cse_4110/README.md

 Goal: The goal of this project is to provide a realistic experience in the conceptual design, logical design, physical design, query processing implementation and maintenance of a small relational database.

 > The application is a package delivery company (e.
-FedEx, UPS, DHL, CJ Log istics The company needs to keep track of packages shipped and their customers.
-To find out more about this application, think about any experiences you may have had shipping packages and receiving packages, and browse shippers’ web sites.
+FedEx, UPS, DHL, CJ Logistics The company needs to keep track of packages shipped and their customers.
+To find out more about this application, think about any experiences you may have had shipping packages and receiving packages, and browse shippers’ websites.
-In our hypoth etical company, the manager assigned to solicit database design proposals is not very computer literate and is unable to provide a very detailed specification.
+In our hypothetical company, the manager assigned to solicit database design proposals is not very computer literate and is unable to provide a very detailed specification.

 #### Project1
 1. E-R Model
-   Construct an E-R diagram rpresenting the conceptual design of the database.
+   Construct an E-R diagram representing the conceptual design of the database.
 2. Relational Schema Diagram
-   After creating an E-R model, reducing it into Schema diagram.
+   After creating an E-R model, reduce it into Schema diagram.
 Create the schema diagram in ERwin Data Modeler.

 #### Project2